epam/edp-admin-console/documentation/add_libraries.md

     _**INFO**: If the Import strategy is used, the Library Name field will not be displayed._

+6. Specify the name of the default branch where you want the development to be performed.

+    _**NOTE**: The default branch cannot be deleted._
-6. Select any of the supported code languages in the **Library Code Language** block:
+7. Select any of the supported code languages in the **Library Code Language** block:

     - Java – selecting Java allows specify Java 8 or Java 11, and further usage of the Gradle or Maven tool.
     - JavaScript - selecting JavaScript allows using the NPM tool.